data61/PSL/README.md

 *A3.* The more is the better.
 You can increase the power of your strategy by using parallel combinators, such as *POrs* and *PAlts*.

-*Q4.* It looks like PSL's proof search got stuck due to the high volume of traing messages.
+*Q4.* It looks like PSL's proof search got stuck due to the high volume of tracing messages.
 How can I keep it running?

 *A4.* You can change the upper limit for tracing messages via jEdit's menus: Plugin Options => Isabelle => General => Editor Reactivity => Editor Tracing Messages.